kotlinknights/kotlinknights.github.io/README.md

 # Kotlin Knights

-Kotlin Knights is a Bristol based study group that aims to improve the understanding of Kotlin run by SWMobile.
+[Kotlin Knights](http://kotlinknights.com/) is a Bristol based study group that aims to improve your understanding of Kotlin through a community of Kotlin learners supporting each other.
+A sub project of the [SWmobile](https://www.meetup.com/swmobile/) Meetup group.

 ###### Special Thanks